rust-lang/crates.io/README.md

 ### Local Cargo Setup

-**NOTE: The following configuration requires a cargo version newer than 0.13.0-nightly (f09ef68 2016-08-02).
-The version of cargo that comes with rust 1.12.0 fulfils this requirement; this version is currently on the beta channel and is scheduled to be released on 2016-09-29.**
+NOTE: The following configuration requires Cargo from Rust 1.12.0 distribution or later.

 In the project where you want to use your mirror, change your `.cargo/config` to replace the crates.io source to point to your crates index: